MyTooliT/Dashboard/C-RIO Dashboard en.md

 This tab is used when you want to detect breakout of cutting edges.

 On the top left side are the parameters for the detection.
 On the top right side is the graph of the quality factor which indicates a breakout.
 On the bottom left side is a graph of the signal power.
 And on the bottom right is a graph of the frequency spectrum.
 In the frequency spectrum graph you can move the cursor to see the amplitude and frequency on this cursor position on the top left of the spectrum graph.
+If the parameters are set you can additionally see green vertical bars.
+These bars represent the areas used by the breakout detection algorithm based on the chosen parameters.
+When using a new cutting tool the multiples of the meshing frequency should be visible.
 On the right side you can change the zoom of the x-axis(frequency) and the y-axis(amplitude) of this graph.

 #### Breakout parameters